ADC Programs

 Building a pipeline of clinically superior ADCs

-With two in-clinic programs and a clinically validated core platform, we are advancing a pipeline of differentiated ADCs for hard-to-treat cancers
+With two in-clinic programs which clinically validate our fundamental approach, and a preclinically validated new payload class, Iksuda is at the forefront of ADC design.
+We are advancing a pipeline of novel, differentiated ADCs for hard-to-treat cancers

-We are focused on providing more effective treatments for patients who have few options, and our pipeline targets tumors including diffuse B-cell lymphomas, lung cancer, gynaecological tumors such as those of the ovary & cervix, pancreatic, gastric, triple-negative breast and colorectal cancer.
+We are focused on providing more effective treatments for patients who have few options, and our pipeline targets tumors including lung cancer, (NSCLC & SCLC), GI tumors such as colorectal and stomach cancers, esophageal/ GEJ and H&N tumors, triple-negative breast, multiple myeloma and gynaecological cancers.

 Our first wave ADC programs target antigens with proven premise in ADC formats and include novel DNA damaging payloads with tumor-activating pro-drug mechanisms.